golemfactory/golem-docs/src/markdoc/partials/ray/run-simple-task.md

 This particular script shows information about the cluster it is being run on and also visualizes the number of tasks run on different nodes (by default it executes 100 tasks).

-Once you ensure the app works, you can feed it to your Ray on the Golem cluster:
+Once you ensure the app works, you can feed it to your Ray on Golem cluster:

 ```bash
 # Submit the app to be executed on your cluster